lychin24/Predicting-Recipe-Ratings/README.md

 | `'review'`    | Review text         |

-To answer the given question, the most relevant columns are `'minutes'` from `RAW_recipes` and `'rating'` from `interactons` since they directly address the research quesiton.
+For answering the given question, the most relevant columns are `'minutes'` from `RAW_recipes` and `'rating'` from `interactons` since they directly address the research quesiton.
 In addition to these two, `'n_steps'` and `'n_ingredients '` from `minutes` could potentially provide context about the recipe and it's complexity which could then be used to explore possible reasons for any observed relationships between cooking time and rating.